 1878: E. F.Walcker of Ludwigsburg in Germany installed an eight-stop, one manual and pedal organ with tracker action to a cone-valve chest, opus 353, according to the brief details found on Walcker’s web site.
 If the information written in pencil on the sides of the wind chest is to be believed, this Organ had the following specification:

-1882?: Walcker were asked to enlarge the Organ, most likely to be ready for the visit over several months during the ski season of the Prince of Wales and his brother (Queen Victoria’s grandsons, one becoming King George V).
+1882?: Walcker were asked to enlarge the Organ, most likely to be ready for the visit of Queen Victoria’s grandsons.
 We have no details of this work, however, there are more Walcker stops in the present organ than could be accommodated on the seven or eight stop Walcker chest, so perhaps the original Bourdon 16′ was replaced with the 8′ and 4′ Weiner Flutes and the Bourdon 8′ replaced with a Salicional 8′.
-So the specification would then be:
+There is a photograph (held at the Organ Museum in Roche) that shows two manuals, so the specification might have been:

 A new Bourdon 16′ was made and the two flute stops moved to the place where the Salicional and Oboe had been.
 With the extension of the Organ case (or Swell box), the Oboe 8′ could now go on the last chest for ease of tuning, previously occupied by the mixture.
 A new top board was made for this, which explains why it overhangs the original chest.
 The Salicional 8′ was moved to the chest originally occupied by the Prestant 4′.